-The AT89LS53 is a low-power, wide-voltage range, high-performance CMOS 8-bit microcomputer with 12K bytes of downloadable Flash programmable and erasable read only memory.
-The device is manufactured using Atmel's high density nonvolatile memory technology and is compatible with the industry standard 80C51 instruction set and pinout.
-The on-chip downloadable Flash allows the program memory to be reprogrammed in-system through an SPI serial interface or by a conventional nonvolatile memory programmer.
-By combining a versatile 8-bit CPU with downloadable Flash on a monolithic chip, the Atmel AT89LS53 is a powerful microcomputer which provides a highly flexible and cost effective solution to many embedded control applications.
+The AT89S8252 is a low-power, high-performance CMOS 8-bit microcontroller with 8K bytes of downloadable Flash programmable and erasable read-only memory and 2K bytes of EEPROM.
+The device is manufactured using Atmel's high-density nonvolatile memory technology and is compatible with the industry-standard 80C51 instruction set and pinout.
+The on-chip downloadable Flash allows the program memory to be reprogrammed In-System through an SPI serial interface or by a conventional nonvolatile memory programmer.
+By combining a versatile 8-bit CPU with downloadable Flash on a monolithic chip, the Atmel AT89S8252 is a powerful microcontroller, which provides a highly-flexible and cost-effective solution to many embedded control applications.

-The AT89LS53 provides the following standard features: 12K bytes of downloadable Flash, 256 bytes of RAM, 32 I/O lines, programmable watchdog timer, two Data Pointers, three 16-bit timer/counters, a six-vector two-level interrupt architecture, a full duplex serial port, on-chip oscillator, and clock circuitry.
-In addition, the AT89LS53 is designed with static logic for operation down to zero frequency and supports two software selectable power saving modes.
+The AT89S8252 provides the following standard features: 8K bytes of downloadable Flash, 2K bytes of EEPROM, 256 bytes of RAM, 32 I/O lines, programmable watchdog timer, two data pointers, three 16-bit timer/counters, a six-vector two-level interrupt architecture, a full duplex serial port, on-chip oscillator, and clock circuitry.
+In addition, the AT89S8252 is designed with static logic for operation down to zero frequency and supports two software selectable power saving modes.
 The Idle Mode stops the CPU while allowing the RAM, timer/counters, serial port, and interrupt system to continue functioning.
-The Power Down Mode saves the RAM contents but freezes the oscillator, disabling all other chip functions until the next interrupt or hardware reset.
+The Power-down mode saves the RAM contents but freezes the oscillator, disabling all other chip functions until the next external interrupt or hardware reset.

 The downloadable Flash can be changed a single byte at a time and is accessible through the SPI serial interface.
-Holding RESET active forces the SPI bus into a serial programming interface and allows the program memory to be written to or read from unless Lock Bit 2 has been activated.
+Holding RESET active forces the SPI bus into a serial programming interface and allows the program memory to be written to or read from unless lock bits have been activated.

-8-Bit Microcontroller with 12K Bytes Flash
+8-bit Microcontroller with 8K Bytes Flash